tamunoWoks/SQL_notes/SQL.md

 For example, to create a new table in your database, you would use the SQL schema statement create table, whereas the process of populating your new table with data would require the SQL data statement insert.

-- Here’s an SQL schema statement that creates a table called corporation:
+- Here’s an SQL schema statement that creates a table called `corporation`:
 ```sql
 CREATE TABLE corporation
 (corp_id SMALLINT,